berniebrrr/BRRR.fi-protocol-contracts/README.md

-### BRRR.fi smart contracts and protocol.
+# BRRR.fi smart contracts and protocol.

 ## Audits

 None.
 The developers have done their best to ensure the security of these contracts, which have been tested on testnet, but make no guarantees.
 There is a possibility - that there are bugs.
 Because of that, we have included emergency security protocols to ensure all deposits are safe and can be accessed, never lost.
 See below.

-# The code is public and can be reviewed, <b>should be reviewed,</b> by you before using this experimental protocol.
+## The code is public and can be reviewed, --should be reviewed--, by you before using this experimental protocol.

 ## Security Protocols - Emergency Withdrawals and disabling